joshsteveth/sort/README.md

 ##Collection of sorting algorith
-###This is only for exercise, not fast or anything special (std library is 100x faster :p)
+###This is only for exercise, not very fast or anything special

 ###Current features:
 - Heap sort